 The Reston Association launched a new page on its website yesterday (Jan.
 7) that provides information on housing, transportation, recreation, home services and wellness.

 The “Resources for Better Aging” webpage also lists more than 75 local organizations that offer different services around Reston that older residents might want to check out, including AARP Reston, Herndon Senior Center, Seniors-On-The-Go and Reston Runners.

-The webpage can be found under the “Around Reston” section on the homeowners association’s website.
+The webpage can be found under the “Around Reston” section on the RA’s website.

 RA’s 55+ Advisory Committee and the Reston for a Lifetime, a citizens’ group, initiated the webpage project.
 The committee, which advises the Board of Directors on how to enhance the welfare of RA members ages 55 and older, collaborates with the citizens’ group to encourage aging-in-place.